Docker Deployment

 Building and Running

-From the project root directory, build and start all services:
+From the project root, build and start all services:

 Persistent Volumes